 Most teams discover these challenges through experience - when event backlogs grow into millions of messages or when processing costs exceed projections.

 But here’s the thing: these patterns aren’t mutually exclusive.
 Real production systems layer multiple consumption patterns together.
 You’ll filter events to reduce noise, use competing consumers to scale processing, implement consumer groups for different teams, and add backpressure handling to protect everything from meltdown.
-Think of these patterns as tools in a toolkit - you’ll often use several at once to build a robust consumption strategy.
+Think of these patterns as tools in a toolkit - you’ll often use several at once to build a consumption strategy that actually survives production.

 The Reality of Distributed Consumption

-Before you choose any pattern, let’s address two guarantees in distributed systems that break most people’s assumptions: duplicate delivery and out-of-order processing.
+Before diving into patterns, we need to talk about the two things that break everyone’s assumptions: duplicate delivery and out-of-order processing.
 These aren’t edge cases - they’re the default behavior.

 Duplicate Delivery: The “At-Least-Once” Reality